-Guide for Students Interested in a Credential Program Intership
+Guide for Students Interested in becoming a Credential Program Intern

-The School of Education currently has the Internship option available in the following programs:
+The School of Education currently has the Intern Option available in the following programs:

 In order to qualify for intern status in the Single Subject or Special Education programs mentioned above, you must have the requirements as specified in each intern program description.